F20170604/imagenetteBenchmark/README.md

 # imagenetteBenchmark

 Creates a subset of 1000 images by randomly choosing 100 images from each class of Imagenette with a seed value of 42.
-Loads the new dataset subset into tensors after resizing images to size [160, 160]
+Loads the new dataset subset into tensors after resizing images to size mentioned.

 | size                    |name                    |  time            |  std       |  iterations  |
 |-------------|:------------:|------------------:|--------------:|---------------:|